Halal

 A New One Woman Show by Rudaba

-Halal-ish is a raw, honest, and heart-opening solo show about what it means to own your desires, to belong, and to choose yourself, over and over again.
-Through characters and confessionals, Rudaba explores the culture, conditioning, and crazy plot twists that brought her to NYC via Pakistan, and her fifth V-Day by herself.
+HALALish is a raw, honest, and heart-opening solo show about what it means to own your desires, to belong, and to choose yourself, over and over again.
+Through characters and confessionals, Rudaba explores the culture, conditioning, and crazy plot twists that brought her to NYC via Pakistan, and her sixth V-Day by herself.

 Balancing a tightrope between what is considered halal vs. haram, Rudaba shares what it means to be an immigrant, Muslim, American woman navigating life and longing.